-Annual costs for low-level radioactive waste management that includes minimization technology and on-site storage were reported as low as \$150 per year to as high as \$2,000,000 per year.
+Annual costs for low-level radioactive waste management that includes minimization technology and on-site storage were reported as low as \$80 per year to as high as \$2,100,000 per year.

-One laboratory indicated recent capital costs incurred for the management of LLRW and one utility had additional storage space planned.
+One medical facility indicated recent capital costs incurred for the management of LLRW and one utility had additional storage space planned.

-One utility indicated a slight modification had been made to their current storage facility to allow for more flexibility in storage options.
+One utility indicated a slight modification had been made to their current storage facility to allow for more flexibility in storage options and one industrial facility had made changes because of disposal/management problems.